tellor-io/tellor-parachain-demo/README.md

 ```

 **Note:**
-- This requires the `Ethereum-XCM` pallet, which is currently only available on Moonbase Alpha and does not offer
+- This requires the `Ethereum-XCM` pallet, which is currently only available on Moonbase Alpha and does not yet offer
 as many options as the remote execution section above.
 - This will require that the corresponding multilocation derivative account of the `tellor` pallet account on Moonbeam is funded to pay for ongoing Xcm/Transact fees.